AI-Generated Portrait

 Jeremy McQuivey

-as a software engineer, focused on lean, high-quality, customer-driven software practices in dotnet, xamarin, react, java, django and more.
+focused on lean, high-quality, software practices in .Net, Xamarin, React, Java, Django and more.

 Self-Sponsored Code